Loading...

 }

-//copy the java truststore to jssecacerts
+}//copy the java truststore to jssecacerts

 cp $JAVA_HOME/jre/lib/security/cacerts $JAVA_HOME/jre/lib/security/jssecacerts

-//add your certificat to truststore
+//add your certificate to the truststore

-keytool -importcert -file myCA-root.cer -alias myCA -keystore /usr/java/default/jre/lib/security/jssecacerts -storepass changeit
+keytool -importcert -file myCA-root.cer -alias myCA -keystore /usr/java/default/jre/lib/security/jssecacerts -storepass changeittry (Connection con = DriverManager.getConnection("jdbc:mariadb://localhost/myDb?user=myUser&password=MyPwd"

 + "&sslMode=verify-full")) {